JulianKemmerer/PipelineC/docs/pypeline_guide.md

 State timing is Reg-like: each evaluation runs on a `copy.deepcopy` of the instance committed at the last clock edge, and the mutated copy commits at the edge.
-Outputs are therefore a pure function of (cycle-start state, current inputs), so under `pypeline_sim.py` a model can be safely re-evaluated during wire convergence — even with a combinational input→output path through it — and its state still advances exactly once per cycle.
+Outputs are therefore a pure function of (cycle-start state, current inputs), so under complete-design simulation can safely re-evaluate a model during wire convergence — even with a combinational input→output path through it — and its state still advances exactly once per cycle.
 Because `__call__` may run several times per cycle during convergence, keep model bodies side-effect-free (or gate side effects the way `@sim_output` does).
 For